Sorumeiji/weather-casestudy/README.md

 # Getting Started with Suncast Weather Application

-Navigatie to the directory weather-app name sure to run
+!
+Navigatie to the directory weather-app and run

 `npm install`